svelte-librarian/sv-use/packages/core/README.md

 1. Why use this one instead of [`svecosystem/runed`](https://github.com/svecosystem/runed) (or other libraries) ?
    1. I wanted to make a library that had a lot of utilities to the level of [vueuse/vueuse](https://github.com/vueuse/vueuse) and/or [streamich/react-use](https://github.com/streamich/react-use).
 It's not there yet, but it's slowly growing.
    1. I'm not a big fan of using the `use` prefix *everywhere*, especially when other verbs could be more descriptive.
-1. When can I expect this project to be stable ?
-   1. Though it is an arbitrary number, I want to reach at least 40 utilities.
-   1. I'd like to reach a higher coverage percentage.
-Or at least have some tests *per* utility, which is not yet the case.

 ## Acknowledgements